sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 #.
 A description of the sample (e.g. demographic information, sample size,
    sampling method).

 #.
-A description of the type of data used (e.g., nominal, continuous) and
+A description of the type of data used (e.g., nominal |nominal|, continuous
-   descriptive statistics.
+   |continuous|) and descriptive statistics.

 #.
 Describe how you went about testing the assumptions for EFA.
 Details
    regarding sphericity checks and measures of sampling adequacy should be